Ahmad-Zaaza/moi-assistant/README.md

 ## Description

-Maha is an AI voice assistant project developed during InnovateX Hackathon by the Ministry of Interior (MOI).
-The assistant designed for elderly and people of determination, allows users to ask questions about MOI, or their provided services using the power of Large Language Models (LLMs).
+Rafiq is an AI voice assistant project developed during InnovateX Hackathon by the Ministry of Interior (MOI).
+The assistant designed for elderly and people of determination, allows users to ask questions about MOI and their provided services using the power of Large Language Models (LLMs) and Retreival Augmented generaion (RAG).

 ## Problem and Solution

 ### Problem

 Elderly individuals and people of determination often face significant challenges when trying to access government services.
 These challenges can include difficulty navigating websites, understanding complex procedures, and physically visiting government offices.
 These barriers lead to frustration, reduced independence, and exclusion from essential services.

 ### Solution

 Our voice assistant provides a seamless and intuitive solution to these problems.
 By enabling users to interact with the Ministry of Interior's services through simple voice commands, the assistant ensures that information is easily accessible to all, regardless of physical or technological limitations.
 The assistant leverages Large Language Models (LLMs) and Retrieval-Augmented Generation (RAG) to understand user questions and generate accurate, detailed answers.

 ## Technical Choices

 ### Reasoning Behind Choices

 1. **Large Language Models (LLM):**
    - **Reasoning:** LLMs are capable of understanding and processing natural language queries, making the voice assistant conversational and easy to use.